-In severe cases, a person’s eyes may be closed for several hours at a time.
+In severe cases, a person’s eyes may be closed for several hours.

-For the most part, spasms and contractions occur during the day and seem to disappear when an affected person is sleeping.
-Symptoms of blepharospasm reappear when the person wakes up in the morning.
+For the most part, spasms and contractions occur during the day and disappear when an affected person is sleeping.
+Symptoms of Blepharospasm reappear when the person wakes up in the morning.

-There are studies that suggest that an increase in blinking may precede blepharospasm.
+Some studies suggest that an increase in blinking may precede Blepharospasm.
 Depression is also a symptom of this condition.

 How to diagnose it

-History is one of the factors that are taken into consideration when making a diagnosis.
-The history allows the doctor to determine if the patient’s condition may be primary Blepharospasm or secondary Blepharospasm.
+History is one of the factors that are considered when making a diagnosis.
+The doctor’s account allows for determining if the patient’s condition may be primary Blepharospasm or secondary Blepharospasm.

-Episodes of involuntary spasms can interfere with the patient’s daily routine, so they should be analyzed along with a physical examination.
+Episodes of involuntary spasms can interfere with the patient’s daily routine, so they should be analyzed and a physical examination.

 A physical examination can observe involuntary movements and involve an ocular inspection.
 Neurological tests, such as magnetic resonance or CT, do not reveal anything about Blepharospasm, but they can rule out other conditions.

-Involuntary narrowing of the eyelid, closure due to a spasm, spasms around both eyes, pattern of spasms, intermittent resting count and the inability to suppress spasms voluntarily are factors that a physician should observe in a patient.
+Involuntary narrowing of the eyelid, closure due to a spasm, spasms around both eyes, the pattern of spasms, intermittent resting count, and the inability to suppress pangs voluntarily are factors that a physician should observe in a patient.

 Treatment and Prognosis of Blepharospasm

 Usually, Blepharospasm symptoms appear and disappear during the day.
-When a patient is asleep, the symptoms do not bother him, but as soon as he wakes up, the eye blinks and begins to blink again.
+When a patient is asleep, the symptoms do not bother him, but the eye blinks and begins to blink again as soon as he wakes up.

-The exact cause of BEB is unknown, but there is treatment for blepharospasm.
+The exact cause of BEB is unknown, but there is a treatment for Blepharospasm.

 The following list shows how to stop Blepharospasm:

-Stress management : learning stress management techniques can be useful for those suffering from Blepharospasm because it is known that stress and anxiety worsen symptoms.
+Stress management: learning stress management techniques can be helpful for those suffering from Blepharospasm because it is known that stress and anxiety worsen symptoms.

-Botulinum (Botox) : made of botulinum toxin type A, when injected, Botox can interrupt nervous messages to the muscles and cause paralysis.
-Normally, multiple injections are administered above and below the eye.
+Botulinum (Botox): made of botulinum toxin type A, when injected, Botox can interrupt nervous messages to the muscles and cause paralysis.
+Typically, multiple injections are administered above and below the eye.

 One or four days later, paralysis begins.
-The full effect occurs in about a week.
+The total effect occurs in about a week.
 The treatment with Botox lasts up to four months.
-There may be some side effects, such as dry eyes, drooping eyelids and double vision.
+There may be side effects, such as dry eyes, drooping eyelids, and double vision.

-A specially trained neurologist, ophthalmologist or neurophthalmologist should administer the injections.
+A specially trained neurologist, ophthalmologist, or neuro-ophthalmologist should administer the injections.

-Medications : If Botox does not work, the motility medications can be used to control Blepharospasm.
-Sometimes, medications such as diazepam (Valium) are used, but they have varying success rates.
+Medications: If Botox does not work, the motility medications can be used to control Blepharospasm.
+Sometimes, drugs such as diazepam (Valium) are used, but they have varying success rates.

-Surgery : A myectomy is a procedure that involves partial or total removal of the eyelid and eyebrow muscles that are responsible for squinting.
+Surgery: A myomectomy is a procedure that involves partial or total removal of the eyelid and eyebrow muscles that are responsible for squinting.
 This operation is usually only done if Botox does not work.

 Myectomy improves Blepharospasm symptoms in up to 80 percent of cases; however, some people find that they require repeated operations.

-When it comes to the treatment of Blepharospasm with botulinum injections, the research suggests that 90 percent of patients improve, although you should keep in mind that continuous injections are required.
+When treating Blepharospasm with botulinum injections, the research suggests that 90 percent of patients improve, although you should keep in mind that continuous injections are required.

-It is also important to remember that treatment for blepharospasm often adjusts over time and that patients may have other medical conditions that prevent them from undergoing certain treatments.
+It is also important to remember that treatment for Blepharospasm often adjusts over time and that patients may have other medical conditions that prevent them from undergoing specific therapies.

 Natural treatment options

-There are some natural Blepharospasm treatment options that can be considered.
-It is important that, if you suffer from BEB, you tell your health care team how you treat your condition.
+Some natural Blepharospasm treatment options can be considered.
+It is essential that, if you suffer from BEB, you tell your health care team how you treat your condition.

 The following list describes some potential natural treatments:

-Massage : Massaging the cheek, jaw and gum muscles can sometimes provide instant relief to those suffering from mild blepharospasm.
-There is a hard muscle near the back of the mouth called a masseter.
+Massage: Massaging the cheek, jaw, and gum muscles can sometimes provide instant relief to those suffering from mild Blepharospasm.
+There is a complex muscle near the back of the mouth called a masseter.

 People who have had success with this type of massage indicate that they felt relief in three or four days.

-Headband : Some people have reported that wearing a tight headband or baseball cap has been helpful in reducing symptoms, at least temporarily.
+Headband: Some people have reported that wearing a tight headband or baseball cap has helped reduce symptoms, at least temporarily.

-Movements of the mouth : exercising the mouth chewing gum, whistling, humming, singing or sucking a straw is useful for some who suffer from it.
+Movements of the mouth: exercising the mouth by chewing gum, whistling, humming, singing, or sucking a straw is helpful for some who suffer.
 Others say that reading aloud works well for them.

 Dark glasses: Some people with Blepharospasm are sensitive to light, so wearing dark glasses can be comforting.
-When indoors, it can also be useful to rely on natural light whenever possible.
+It can also be helpful to rely on natural light whenever possible when indoors.

-Acupuncture : trained acupuncture specialists can insert needles in various points of the body.
-Many people find that acupuncture is effective in relieving their chronic pain and some have discovered that they can treat their Blepharospasm.
+Acupuncture: trained acupuncture specialists can insert needles into various body points.
+Many people find that acupuncture effectively relieves their chronic pain, and some have discovered that it can treat their Blepharospasm.

 Acupuncture for Blepharospasm would probably involve inserting the needles into the muscles around the eyes.

-Hypnosis : This means that a person is placed in an altered state of consciousness.
+Hypnosis: This means that a person is placed in an altered state of consciousness.
 A hypnotherapist offers suggestions that will become part of the patient’s memory once the session is over.
-The idea is that the suggestions lead to answers that will help alleviate the symptoms.
+The idea is that the tips lead to answers that will help alleviate the symptoms.

-Pets like dogs and cats can also suffer Blepharospasm
+Pets like dogs and cats can also suffer from Blepharospasm.

 Any condition that irritates the eyelids can cause blepharitis, which includes:

-Congenital abnormalities : Congenital abnormalities can also cause a dog prone to blepharitis to include entropion, a condition in which the edges of the eyelid turn inward, along with eyelash abnormalities in which they grow toward the eye rather than outward .
+Congenital abnormalities: Congenital abnormalities can also cause a dog to be prone to blepharitis, including entropion, a condition in which the edges of the eyelid turn inward, along with eyelash abnormalities in which they grow toward the eye rather than outward.

-Allergies : allergies to insect bites and allergens that are inhaled can also cause blepharitis.
+Allergies: allergies to insect bites and inhaled allergens can also cause blepharitis.

-Form of the face and snout of a dog : the facial folds, the long and narrow snouts and the flat and short faces predispose the dogs to develop Blepharospasm.
+Form of the face and snout of a dog: the facial folds, the long and narrow bills, and the flat and short faces predispose the dogs to develop Blepharospasm.

-Tumors : The tumors that are found in the Meibomian glands can be benign adenomas or malignant adenocarcinomas.
+Tumors: The tumors found in the Meibomian glands can be benign adenomas or malignant adenocarcinomas.
 A mast cell tumor can also cause blepharitis.